 - Presenting living people as dead

-- Omitting critical context, such as reporting “children were hit” while hiding that an IDF strike targeted a Hamas rocket cache
+- Omitting critical context, such as reporting “children were hit” while concealing that an IDF strike targeted a Hamas rocket cache

 - Using pyrotechnics, fake smoke, and staged explosions